 a few several trips to Busan to be able to visit them all, so whether you're a visitor or a resident, the Busan chocolate scene is not an event to rush.

-Since options are so sparse compared to Seoul, I’ve chosen to order the shops by cardinal direction, with the northernmost shops at the top.
-This also just-so-happened to put the city’s only craft chocolate maker at the top of the pile.
-His business is one of the youngest of them all, so I’d especially encourage you to check out Postman Chocolate.
-His shop is the perfect addition to your Korea itinerary!
+Since options are so sparse compared to Seoul, I've chosen to order the shops by cardinal direction, with the northernmost shops at the top, any of which would be the perfect addition to your Korea itinerary!

 Address: 419-9 Jangjeon 2(i)-dong, Geumjeong-gu, Busan